pip-services/pip-services-docs/content/en/python/components/count/log_counters.md

 ### Description

-The LogCounters allows you to create performance counters that periodically dumps counters measurements to logger.
+The LogCounters allows you to create performance counters that periodically dump counters measurements to logger.

 #### Configuration parameters